-He studied law at the University of Toronto, Faculty of Law and articled as a judicial law clerk at the Superior Court of Justice, focusing on administrative law issues before the Divisional Court.
-He has since served a diverse client population focusing on issues of law and disability.
-From 2009 until 2016, he was a staff lawyer at ARCH Disability Law Centre where he advocated for persons with disabilities on a range of employment, accommodation and other human rights issues.
-Together with Kerri Joffe, he prepared a paper, commissioned by the Law Commission of Ontario, on the rights of persons subject to Court Appointed guardianships.
-He also served on the Advisory Board that helped produce the Law Commission of Ontario’s report on Legal Capacity, Decision-making and Guardianship in Ontario.
-Since 2017 he has had his own practice focusing on issues of capacity and substitute decision-making.
-He is an active volunteer at the Ontario Bar Association, particularly the Administrative Law Section.
-As well as teaching courses in history and human rights, he has taught a variety of courses on issues related to law, society and disability.
+Edgar-Andre Montigny completed his doctorate in Canadian history in 1993 and then spent several years teaching history and Canadian studies before he decided to study law at the University of Toronto Faculty of Law, graduating in 2003.
+He spent his articles as a judicial law clerk at the Superior Court of Justice, focusing on administrative law issues before the Divisional Court.
+From 2009 until 2016, he was a staff lawyer at ARCH Disability Law Centre where he represented clients on a range of accommodation and human rights issues.
+Ed served on the Advisory Board that helped produce the Law Commission of Ontario’s report on Legal Capacity, Decision-making and Guardianship in Ontario.